 - Max temperature: 950°F. Cooks a Neapolitan-style pizza in 60 to 90 seconds.

-- Real preheat time: 30 to 40 minutes to a fully saturated stone, not Ooni’s claimed 15 to 20.
+- Real preheat time: 25 to 40 minutes to a fully saturated stone in independent tests, not the 20 minutes Ooni claims.

 - L-shaped burner runs along the back and left side of the oven.
 Pizza needs a rotation every 20 seconds or one corner burns.